News24 (website): History

 Arrie Rossouw was appointed News24's first publisher.
-News24 focused on breaking local news, while relying on wire copy for international news.

-Initially based in Johannesburg, News24 relocated to Cape Town in 2001 to form part of the newly created Media24 Digital division under the leadership of Russell Hanly.
-The move was brought on by the restructuring of Media24's digital operations.
-Soon the need to restructure arose, and News24's employees were cut from 30 to 18, with Douw Steyn as business manager and Cobus Heyl as editor.
+Initially based in Johannesburg, the platform relocated to Cape Town in 2001 to integrate into the newly formed Media24 Digital division under Russell Hanly.
+This move was part of a broader restructuring of Media24's digital operations, which also saw the News24 team reduced from 30 to 18 employees, with Douw Steyn as business manager and Cobus Heyl as editor.

-In April 2020 News24 launched the first mobile version of the website, a new desktop one, and provided a free subscription option which offered 20 newsletters, personalised traffic alerts, weather forecasts and bookmarked articles.
+In April 2020, News24 launched a revamped mobile and desktop website, introducing a free subscription option that included access to 20 newsletters, personalised traffic alerts, weather forecasts, and bookmarked articles.
+This marked a significant step in adapting to South Africa's growing mobile-first audience.